 - 2. For all domestic violence-related crimes in which a bail evaluation is completed, present the victim's or victim's family account of the crime and address the safety needs of the victim and of the community and the likelihood that the defendant will appear in court. - 3.
 Prepare a written bail evaluation that describes the severity and context of the domestic violence and the risk to the victim and the community, as well as the likelihood that the defendant will appear at trial. - 4.
 Present the bail evaluation to the judge during judicial reviews of in-custody defendants, including information about the context and severity of the violence.

-- 5. Work in collaboration with victims, cognizant of the principles of continuing engagement. - 6.
+Notify the court if the defendant owns or possesses firearms or is prohibited by law from possessing firearms. - 5.
+Work in collaboration with victims, keeping in mind the principles of continuing engagement. - 6.
 Be attentive to cases in which victims of ongoing abuse are suspects also needing protection from further abuse. - 7.
 Attend first appearances to provide bail evaluation to the court, prosecutor, and defense attorney.
 Answer questions pertinent to the preparation and content of the bail evaluation and to the execution of conditional release as ordered by the judge.